German trawler V 305 Ostpreussen: History

 Ostpreussen was built at yard number 526 by Deschimag Seebeckwerft, Wesermünde for the Nordsee Deutsche Hochseefischerei AG, Cuxhaven.
 She was launched in June 1935 and completed on 15 July.
 The fishing boat registration PG 487 was allocated, as were the Code Letters DFCB.

-On 30 September 1939, Ostpreussen was requistioned by the Kriegsmarine for use as a vorpostenboot.
+On 30 September 1939, Ostpreussen was requisitioned by the Kriegsmarine for use as a vorpostenboot.
 She was allocated to 3 Vorpostenflotille as V 305 Ostpreussen.
+On 17 November 1942, she went to the assistance of the cargo ship Hindenburg, which had struck a mine in the Baltic Sea off Utö, Finland.
+Hindenburg was taken in tow, but consequently sank on 19 November.
 On 15 February 1944, she was redesignated as a Vorpostensicherungsboot serving with 5 Vorpostensicherungsflotille as Vs 518 Ostpreussen.

 Ostpreussen was returned to her owners post-war.
 In 1948, her registration was changed to BX 345.
 In January 1957, she was sold to F. Hansen, Emden, West Germany and renamed Stella Maris.
 In that year, a diesel engine was fitted and she was converted to a cargo ship.
 In March 1957, she was sold to Dutch owners.
 She was scrapped in the Netherlands in May 1958.